-Data privacy laws place restrictions on transfers of personal data across borders for any type of processing (collection, use, storage, etc.).
+Data privacy laws place restrictions on transfers of personal data across borders for any type of processing (collection, access, use, storage, etc.).
 These restrictions also apply to internal transfers of personal data within Accenture across the countries where we operate, and to transfers of personal data to vendors, suppliers, partners or other third parties located in different countries.

-Accenture has guidance in place to ensure that appropriate safeguards including contractual arrangements where needed, are put in place for transfers of personal data to countries which do not have data protection laws or whose laws do not provide a level of protection which corresponds to the standards recognized by, or offered within the UK.
-This guidance includes information on when to apply the correct safeguards and contractual arrangements BEFORE any cross-border transfers take place.
+Accenture has guidance in place to ensure that appropriate safeguards (including contractual arrangements where needed) are put in place for transfers of personal data to countries which do not have data protection laws or whose laws do not provide a level of protection which corresponds to the standards recognized by or offered within the EU.
+This guidance includes information on when to apply the correct safeguards and contractual arrangements before any such cross-border transfers take place.
+This includes assessments of third country laws and practices prior to the transfer taking place (including data in transit) in order to determine to what extent European Essential Guarantees are respected.
+The BCR participating entities may only use the BCRs as a tool for transfer where this assessment has occurred.